Stephen13F/Stephen13F.github.io/_posts/2024-04-19-cleanrotavap.markdown

 If a significant amount of compound has been sucked into the rotavap, you can clean it by filling an rbf with solvent (probably acetone) and holding it to the joint that the bump guard connects to.
 Turn on the rotavap, stick the flask onto the joint and pull it off.
 This will cause it to be sucked in and rinse out the compound into the trap.
 Repeat this as much as needed.

 The clasp that holds the solvent trap in place does not actually need to be tightened.
-The vacuum is not as good as you might think, even at the best of times, so the little clasp is not going to make it noticeably better.
+The vacuum is not as good as you might think, even at the best of times (it's called the low vac for a reason), so the little clasp is not going to make it noticeably better.
 It will also not fall, even if the trap is quite full of solvent.

 If the bumpguard is stuck and you can't pull it off, it probably has solvent in the joint and you should just heat it with a heat gun for a while to get it to evaporate.